 The Behavioral Science Consultative Group (BSCG) was formed in the summer of 2013.
 Membership is comprised of ten behavioral science researchers; each of the NIH-funded HIV/AIDS clinical research networks has a representative on the BSCG along with five experts that are not associated with the networks.

-The cross-network/trans-Institute Youth Prevention Working Group (YPRWG) was formed in the winter of 2012.
+The cross-network/trans-Institute Youth Prevention Working Group (YPRWG) was formed in the winter of 2012 and stopped meeting in December 2022.
 Its creation was a key recommendation emerging from the NIH “Focused initiatives for Healthier Lifestyles by the Inter Network Advisory Group on Adolescent Prevention” meeting.
-The group consists of representatives from the NIH networks, the Adolescent Trials Network (ATN), DAIDS, NIAID, NIMH, NIDA, and NICHD.
+The group consisted of representatives from the NIH networks, the Adolescent Trials Network (ATN), DAIDS, NIAID, NIMH, NIDA, and NICHD.

 The YPRWG conducted an online survery of Network sites in 2021 to assess the experience, capacity, and interest in adolescent HIV prevention research conducted by the NIH HIV/AIDS Clinical Trials Networks.
 An executive summary was prepared along with key findings and recommendations.
 The site survey report can be viewed here.